 - Use the marketing budget you have taken in your company most effectively.

-- Develop new strategies so that people who have previously registered sales in your database can re-shop.
+- Develop new strategies so people who have previously registered sales in your database can re-shop.

 - Classify your customers according to their shopping habits and shopping frequency.

 - Create special promotions, announce campaigns, and give gifts.
-You can deliver these work directly to your existing customers and potential customers first-hand.
+You can deliver this work directly to your existing and potential customers first-hand.

 - Carry out cross-selling activities.

 - Identify customers who fit your profile by analyzing it through your existing customer potential.

 - Re-earn by analyzing your customers who are no longer shopping from you

 - Conduct a two-way communication process.
 You can identify customers’ reactions and develop new products based on the reactions you receive.

 - Communicate by learning about customers who fit your profile; through the information, you can see data about the database and customers of other businesses.